Oxaide

 What BESS failure modes and fault types does Verify detect?

-Can Verify audit Solar PV assets, not just BESS?
+Can Verify review co-located or hybrid sites, not just standalone BESS?

 What if the audit finds nothing wrong?